-Nestled amongst the trees on the hilside as it slopes down to the sea are a large number of whitewashed houses and bungalows which somehow give the area a foreign feel.
+Nestled amongst the trees on the hillside as it slopes down to the sea are a large number of whitewashed houses and bungalows which somehow give the area a slightly exotic foreign feel.
 Further down the hillside there is a tiny railway station served by the St Ives branch line, one of the most scenic in the country.

 The original Cornish name of the bay is 'Barrepta Cove' after one of the local farms.
 Carbis is probably derived from the Cornish word for causeway although where or what the causeway might be is unclear.

 Before tourism was the mainstay of business in Carbis Bay there was mining.
 It is somewhat hard to imagine that this area was once upon a time quite industrial.
 There were nearly 20 mines in the immediate vicinity and any number of shafts dot the landscape beyond the beach.
 It is even said that if you were to follow the adits of Wheal Providence, which opens next the beach itself, you could travel all the way to the Knill which sits atop the hill beyond the village.

 On a hillside behind the village is The Knill - a 50 ft high monument to John Knill, who was Mayor of St Ives in the 18th Century